syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Rows-and-Columns-Manipulation.md

 ## Adjust Row Height and Column Width

 Rows and columns can be [resized](https://support.office.com/en-ca/article/Change-the-column-width-and-row-height-72f5e3cc-994d-43e8-ae58-9774a0905f46) based on its contents.
-XlsIO allows to resize rows and columns in the following ways.
+The XlsIO allows to resize rows and columns in the following ways:

 * Resize a specific row or column
 * Resize a range of rows or columns

 ### Resize a specific row or column

-A single row or column can be resized by **SetRowHeight** and **SetColumnWidth** methods of __IWorksheet__.
-Similarly, the height and width of a single row or column can be accessed using **GetRowHeight** or **GetColumnWidth** methods of __IWorksheet__.
+A single row or column can be resized by the **SetRowHeight** and **SetColumnWidth** methods of __IWorksheet__.
+Similarly, the height and width of a single row or column can be accessed using the **GetRowHeight** or **GetColumnWidth** methods of __IWorksheet__.

 The following code snippet shows how to resize a single row and column.